Social Security Disability Attorney in Denver

 SSI is a needs-based program available to disabled individuals, those 65 or older, or individuals who are blind, regardless of work history.
 To qualify, you must have limited income, means, and resources.
 Unlike SSDI, there is no work credit requirement for SSI.

-SSDI Eligibility
+Determining SSDI Eligibility in Colorado

 What to Do If Your SSD Claim Is Denied